 I decided it wasn’t worth hanging around another 6 hours to see the fireworks at 11:00 and then drive another hour to get back to Etretat.
 So, I headed back to Etretat and celebrated my birthday and Bastille Day with a Calvados crepe (crepe with vanilla ice cream and Calvados—apple brandy) and a glass of rose wine.
 A relaxing way to end one’s birthday!

 - If you can, stay the night in Etretat.
 You won’t have to deal with parking or traffic and it’s really nice seeing the cliffs in the morning when it is quiet.
-Check out my post about the Airbnb I rented.
-It was perfect.
+Check out my post about the apartment I rented.
+It was perfect due to the location, hospitality of the owner, and the house itself.
+The name: La Bergerie House.

 - Check out which restaurants will take reservations.
 You don’t have to eat at Le Homard Bleu, but it was certainly perfectly located and had good, reasonably-priced food